oracle-livelabs/security/data-safe/introduction/introduction-sandbox.md

 # Introduction

 This workshop is designed to help new users become familiar with the features of Oracle Data Safe.
-You learn how to register a database with Oracle Data Safe, audit database activity, generate alerts, assess the security of your database configurations and users, and discover and mask sensitive data.
+In the LiveLabs Sandbox environment, you learn how to audit database activity, generate alerts, assess the security of your database configurations and users, and discover and mask sensitive data.

-You can do this workshop in Oracle's free tier with trial credits, in your own tenancy using a paid Oracle Cloud account, or in an Oracle-provided environment, such as a LiveLabs sandbox.

 Estimated Workshop Time: 2 hours